dansanderson/mega65-welcome-guide/try-this-first.md

 The MEGA65 spends most of its time behaving as a Commodore 65 computer would, either running a program or awaiting instructions in the BASIC environment.
 Your MEGA65 has additional features that were not part of the original C65 design.
 You can access many of these features from the Freeze menu.

-To open the Freeze menu, hold the Restore key for a second or more, then release it.
+To open the Freeze menu, hold the <kbd>Restore</kbd> key for a second or more, then release it.
 The MEGA65 will pause whatever it is doing, flicker the border color, then open the Freeze menu.
 Whatever program was running remains in memory and can be resumed by pressing the <kbd>F3</kbd> key from the Freeze menu.
 You can also abandon the running program and reset the MEGA65 by pressing <kbd>F5</kbd>.

 ![Freeze menu (fixed version)](screenshots/freeze_working.jpg)